samyk/pinning/README.md

 ## Todo
 * Add [Computer Vision API](https://www.microsoft.com/cognitive-services/en-us/Computer-Vision-API/documentation/DescribingImages) to automatically detect which board to pin to
-* Fix bug where you must click on the page before being able to use hotkeys
 * When traversing via arrowkeys, page should autoscroll to display full pin
 * When hovering over pin, page should autoscroll to display full pin
 * When saving to board (hitting 'S' or **rolling over** 'Save' button), big modal should **not** popup, instead a small rollover should display beneath Save button with list of all boards